Multi-fidelity Gaussian Process Bandit Optimisation: Some Implementation Details of and other Baselines

 Our implementation uses some standard techniques in the Bayesian optimisation literature given below.
 In addition, we describe the heuristics used to set the $\gammam,\zetam$ parameters of our method.

-\begin{itemize}[leftmargin=0.0in] \item[] \textbf{Initialisation and Kernel:} Following recommendations in~\citet{brochu12bo} all GP methods were initialised with uniform random queries using an initialisation capital $\COST_0$.
+\begin{itemize}[leftmargin=0.0in] \item[] \textbf{Initialisation:} Following recommendations in~\citet{brochu12bo} all GP methods were initialised with uniform random queries using an initialisation capital $\COST_0$.
 For single fidelity methods, we used it at the $M$\ssth fidelity, whereas for multi-fidelity methods we used $\COST_0/2$ at the first fidelity and $\COST_0/2$ at the second fidelity.

-Next, we initialise the kernel by maximising the GP marginal likelihood~\citep{rasmussen06gps}.
-We update the kernel every $25$ iterations again using marginal likelihood.
+\textbf{Kernel:} In all our experiments, we used the SE kernel.
+We initialise the kernel by maximising the GP marginal likelihood~\citep{rasmussen06gps} on the initial sample and then update the kernel every $25$ iterations using marginal likelihood.

 \item[] \textbf{Choice of $\betat$:} $\betat$, as specified in Theorems~\ref{thm:gpucb},~\ref{thm:compactThm} has unknown constants and tends to be too conservative in practice.
 Following~\citet{kandasamy15addBO} we use $\betat = 0.2d\log(2t)$ which captures the dominant dependencies on $d$ and $t$.